techladymafia/oneforone/README.md

 Know someone who you admire, and want to know their oneforone?
 [Tag them in an issue](https://github.com/techladymafia/oneforone/issues/new) and we'll ask if they'll contribute!

+Have an idea for a project that could use this data, like a ["who to follow" recommendation tool](https://github.com/techladymafia/oneforone/issues/8) based on the people you currently follow, or [a browser plug-in that highlights names in articles/listicles/speaker line-ups that have listed their oneforone](https://github.com/techladymafia/oneforone/issues/9)?
+[Open an issue](https://github.com/techladymafia/oneforone/issues/new)!

 More about the project
 ---